telerik/ajax-docs/api/server/Telerik.Web.UI/ClientDataSourceClientEvents.md

 Gets or sets the  client-side event which will be fired when the remote request has failed.

-###  OnCustomParameter `String`

-Gets or sets the  client-side event which will be fired when a custom mapping of the request parameters can be perfomred.

-###  OnChange `String`
+###  OnRequestStart `String`

-Gets or sets the  client-side event which will be fired when a change in the data is applied.
+Gets or sets the client-side event which will be fired when a  remote service or page request is started.

 ###  OnSync `String`

 Gets or sets the  client-side event which will be fired after the data source saves all data item changes.
 Used in batch editing

-###  OnDataRequested `String`

-Gets or sets the  client-side event which will be fired after the data has been requested from the service

-###  OnDataParse `String`

-Gets or sets the  client-side event which can be used to additionally parse the response before it is further processed by the control